tkeffer/weewx-brultech/README.md

 ## Select database options
 The default schema works well for most applications.
 However, you may want to tune it for special cases.
 Take a look in the schema's file, usually located in `/home/weewx/bin/user/gem_schema.py`, and you will see a number of options.
-The defaults generally work well.
 Here are their meanings

 | Option                          | Default | Meaning                                                                   |